submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

     NumGlobalIPs  int     'json:"numGlobalIPs",omitempty"`

     // Selects the Namespaces to which this GlobalnetEgressIP object applies.
-    // If an empty namespaceSelector: {} is configured, it selects all the Pods in all namespaces.
+    // If an empty namespaceSelector: {} is configured, it selects all namespaces.
+    // If an empty namespaceSelector: {} is configured along with empty PodSelector, it applies
+    // to whole Cluster.
     // On the other hand, if you omit specifying namespaceSelector, it does not select any
     // namespaces and selects only Pods from the namespace where the GlobalnetEgressIP is
     // deployed to.